moovspace/Debian-10-mate-install/README.md

 # Debian 10 Mate desktop install
-How to install Debian 10 mate desktop with WiFi, LEMP server, firewall and sublime text 3 editor.
+How to install Debian 10 mate desktop with Wifi, LEMP web server and firewall.

 ## Create bootable USB from distro iso (as root user)
 ```diff